-Where the intention is to increase loads, carry out major structural alterations, or the existing building is under designed, a Structural Engineer should comment on this and provide calculations to justify the proposals.
+Where the intention is to increase loads, carry out major structural alterations, or the existing building

-12.1.4.7 Filler joist floors
+12.1.3.7 Filler joist floors

 Many buildings of late Victorian and Edwardian period were built with floors constructed of clinker concrete supported by embedded iron or steel joists.
 The concrete produced with clinker aggregate was porous and therefore provided poor corrosive protection to the metal.